NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Command Attention.md

 **Prerequisites** Celebrity Dedication
 * * *
 You command the attention of all around you with style, ensuring their gaze falls only upon you until the end of your next turn.
-Whenever a creature in a @Template\[emanation|distance:30\] around you attempts a saving throw against a different visual effect, it gets a result one degree of success better than it rolled.
+Whenever a creature in a 30-foot emanation around you attempts a saving throw against a different visual effect, it gets a result one degree of success better than it rolled.
 This is a fortune effect.

 When an enemy within the aura attempts to use a visual effect that involves focusing its attention on a particular creature (such as a medusa's Focus Gaze), it must succeed at a Will check save against your class DC or spell DC, whichever is higher, in order to target any creature except you.